 Pompeo Makes Surprise Stop In Iraq During Mideast Trip To Rally Allies

-Secretary of State Mike Pompeo made a surprise visit to Baghdad on Wednesday, with the U.S. diplomat adding a stop in Iraq to his eight-day tour of Middle East capitals.
+Secretary of State Mike Pompeo made a surprise visit to the cities of Baghdad and Irbil on Wednesday, adding the stops in Iraq to his eight-day tour of Middle East capitals.

-In meetings that were widely covered by Iraqi TV and other media, Pompeo met with Iraqi Prime Minister Adel Abdul-Mahdi and President Barham Salih, along with Iraq's foreign minister and parliamentary speaker.
+In meetings that were widely covered by Iraqi TV and other media, Pompeo met with Iraqi Prime Minister Adel Abdul-Mahdi and President Barham Salih along with Iraq's foreign minister and parliamentary speaker in Iraq's capital city.

 "Great to meet the new Iraqi government," Pompeo said in a tweet.
 "Look forward to working together on key regional issues and to supporting Iraq's energy independence."